 What is the cost to apply for an Assistance Dog?

-It is free to apply for an Assistance Dog from Irish Guide Dogs for the Blind.
+It is free to apply for an Assistance Dog from Irish Guide Dogs.

 Application Criteria